thindil/steamsky/bin/doc/MODDING.md

 when character don't have weapon, open file *game.dat* in *data* directory and edit `value` attribute of tag `unarmedskill`.
 Value must be existing skill name.

+## Player faction
+To change which faction is player faction, edit `value` attribute of tag `playerfaction`.
+Value must be existing faction index from factions files from *data/factions* directory.

 ## Items

 ### General informations